nomic-ai/gpt4all/README.md

 # Reproducibility
-To reproduce our trained LoRa model, do the following:
+To reproduce our trained assistant model with LoRA, do the following:

 ## Setup